Frequently Asked Questions

 What is the political landscape in Montgomery County on this Issue?

-Every incumbent elected official—all Democrats—has either supported MIDC funding through their votes or remained silent, with the sole exception of Delegate Gabe Acevero (D-39), who has spoken out against it.
-Meanwhile, several Maryland State Senators from Montgomery County have taken trips to Israel in 2025 that were paid for by the Israeli government.
-One of those State Senators was called out by the late Nobel Laureate and Archbishop Desmond Tutu because of the Senator’s offensive remarks to activists (referencing them as Nazis and KKK) who testified against his anti-BDS legislation.
-Testifiers included the nuns and Quakers.
+Almost all local elected officials—Democrats—have either voted for this funding or stayed silent.
+The one exception is Delegate Gabe Acevero (D-39), who has spoken out against it.
+Some state senators from Montgomery County have even taken trips to Israel in 2025 funded by the Israeli government.
+One of those senators was criticized by the late Archbishop Desmond Tutu for calling activists (including nuns and Quakers) who testified against anti-BDS legislation “Nazis and KKK.”

 I’m a candidate, and something here about me is wrong.